-E. Changes in By-Laws, Rules, and Regulations
+D. Changes in By-Laws, Rules, and Regulations

-The by-laws, rules and regulations of the University Senate may be changed at any regular meeting of the Senate by majority vote of those present and voting, provided that due warning of the proposed changes has been given in the call.
+The By-laws, Rules and Regulations of the University Senate may be changed at any meeting of the Senate by majority vote of those present and voting, provided that due warning of the proposed changes has been given in a previous meeting.
 If due warning has not been given, a two-thirds vote of those present and voting shall be required.
+Changes may be considered in Page 4 of 41 approved 09.26.2022 special meetings of the University Senate under emergency circumstances.
+Changes approved in special meetings shall be temporary, applying only through the current academic year or the upcoming academic year if approved in a summer special meeting.